 Our projects range from testing theoretical ideas in online experiments to multi-yearlong randomized control trials.
 The common thread is that this research uncovers valuable insights that lead to beneficial outcomes for students.

 The D3 Lab team is a unique combination of researchers and university leadership.
-Faculty members, graduate and undergraduate students from social psychology, behavioral economics, human-computer interaction, and organizational behavior make up an interdisciplinary research team.
+Faculty members, post-graduate researchers, and graduate and undergraduate students from social psychology, behavioral economics, human-computer interaction, and organizational behavior make up an interdisciplinary research team.
 University administrators help bring these ideas to life within the Carnegie Mellon campus and beyond.